 A project that started in IBM research and later became an IBM Watson service.
 It was meant to support users in their decision making process, highlight tradeoffs and give an in-depth visual analysis of the given choices.

 After 4+ years of researchers and developers working on the tool without any design involvement, I was hired to lead the UX effort to redesign the tool.
-With all the challenges of educating a team of scientists about design, and getting stakeholder buy-in on the importance of design, I led the design research and usability testing, the UI and visual design, and even creating a motion graphic to help simplify the core concept.
+With all the challenges of educating a team of scientists about design, and getting stakeholder buy-in on the importance of design, I led the design research and usability testing, the UI and visual design, and even creating a motion graphic (below) to help simplify the core concept.

 Below is a sample of the work.